jundalisay/superb/content/en/research/socrates/simple-republic/book-5/chapter-2.md

-+++
+---
+title: "The Unity of Society and the Training of Children"
+heading: "Chapter 2 of Book 5"
+date: 2015-09-28
+image: "/covers/republic.jpg"
-title= "The Unity of Society and the Training of Children" date= 2015-09-10 image= "/covers/republic.jpg" description= "Unity is the greatest good to be pursued by the state" linkf= "/research/socrates/simple-republic/book-5/chapter-3/" linkftext= "Chapter 3" linkb= "/research/socrates/simple-republic/book-5/chapter-1/" linkbtext= "Chapter 1" icon= "/icons/soc.png"
+description: "Unity is the greatest good to be pursued by the state"
-+++
+author: "Socrates"
+icon: "/icons/soc.png"
+---

 ## Unity is the greatest good